 THE TRILOGY DIFFERENCE

 Before your procedure, our doctor will work with you to determine the appropriate liposuction method for you.
 To begin, tiny incisions are created in the targeted area.
 Then, using either the traditional, power assisted, ultrasound assisted or liposculpture method, our doctor will remove the fat.
-By using very thin cannulas to remove the fat, Dr. Clayton is able to achieve a smooth, sculpted look without excessive bruising and swelling.
+By using very thin cannulas to remove the fat, our surgeon is able to achieve a smooth, sculpted look without excessive bruising and swelling.
 Once the fat is removed, your incision will be closed and you will be given a compression garment to wear to help maintain your new body shape.

 WHAT TO EXPECT AFTERWARD